adelinachera/tech-notes-for-recruiters/README.md

-# tech-notes-for-recruiters
-Notes explaining technical concepts from a recruiter perspective
 # Tech Notes for Recruiters

 This repository contains simple explanations of technical concepts I encounter while recruiting software engineers and technical specialists.